Vancouver British Columbia, Canada Travel Guide

 Stanley Park itself does not offer language learning opportunities.
 However, Vancouver hosts many language schools throughout the city.

-Traditional healing practices are not specific to Stanley Park, but resources for these may be found in other parts of Vancouver.
+Traditional healing practices are not specific to Stanley Park, but resources for these might be found in other parts of Vancouver.

-The Stanley Park Ecology Society's interpretive walks allow visitors to understand the park's ecosystem and conservation efforts directly from experts from the area.
+The Stanley Park Ecology Society's interpretive walks allow visitors to learn about the park's ecosystem and conservation efforts directly from area experts.

-Find opportunities for rest and rejuvenation amidst the park'its natural surroundings.
+Find opportunities for rest and revitalization in the park'its natural surroundings.
 Embrace tranquility or physical well-being.

 This large, heated outdoor pool operates seasonally, generally from late May to early September.